jarad/stat615/homework.md

     a.
 What is the stationary distribution for this Gibbs sampler?
     a.
 Describe the transition kernel for moving from X to X', similar to equation 2.17 in Yu and Meng.
     a.
 Verify that this transition kernel preserves the stationary distribution for X using the technique below equation 2.17 in Yu and Meng.
+1. Recreate the comparison between Hamiltonian Monte Carlo and Metropolis (or even Gibbs sampling) in the bivariate normal example used in [MCMC using Hamiltonian Dynamics](http://www.cs.utoronto.ca/~radford/ham-mcmc.abstract.html).
+Feel free to use [this HMC function](http://www.cs.utoronto.ca/~radford/ham-mcmc-simple), but otherwise you should write your own code.